1995parham-teaching/interviews/questions/README.md

 13. Describe the error handling procedure in Go and error wrapping.
 14. What is the context?
 How we can use it to cancel the long-run processing?
 15. Is there any difference between `array` and `slice` in Golang?
+16. You have incidents in which your pod crashes randomly some minutes after its startup.
+What do you do about it?
+How you find out the problem?